Vendor due diligence is a crucial activity many companies overlook … just ask leaders at Target.

 To mitigate these risks, the Office of the Comptroller of the Currency (OCC), a division of the U.S. Department of the Treasury, offers guidance for “national banks and federal savings associations (collectively, banks) for assessing and managing risks associated with third-party relationships.”

 They state that an effective vendor risk management program should include:

-- Independent reviews that allow bank management to determine that the bank’s process aligns with its strategy and effectively manages risks.
+- Independent reviews that confirm the bank’s process effectively manages risks